Threat model analysis

 System description

-System consists of three main components: signers, aggregator and clients.
+The system consists of three main components: signers, aggregators, and clients.

-Mithril signers do certify Cardano chain data using a Mithril signing key.
-That means, Mithril signers need access to a trusted cardano-node
+- Mithril signers certify Cardano chain data by using a Mithril signing key.
+They must have access to both a trusted

-Cardano KES keys are also used by block producing cardano-node
+- Cardano KES keys are also used by the block-producing

-Is there a Cardano threat model about this?
+Is there a Cardano threat model available for this?

 All Mithril signers and Mithril clients connect to a single aggregator using HTTP over TLS.